-- 34. County Recorders have not been able to provide any more clarity to voters.
+- 31. County Recorders have not been able to provide any more clarity to voters.
 In fact, just last month, the Pima County Recorder's Office provided two different "recommended deadlines" for when voters were "required" to mail their ballot for it to be counted.
-Counties' recommendations on when to place a ballot in the mail shift for a simple reason: those recommendations are purely guesses. - 35.
+Counties' recommendations on when to place a ballot in the mail shift for a simple reason: those recommendations are purely guesses. - 32.
 Without clear guidance from election officials, Arizona voters are themselves forced to guess when their ballots must be placed in the mail to ensure that they will be counted.
-In any event, many ballots that are rejected for arriving too late are mailed and postmarked before Election Day, on the erroneous belief that a ballot is timely as long as it is postmarked by Election Day. - 36.
+In any event, many ballots that are rejected for arriving too late are mailed and postmarked before Election Day, on the erroneous belief that a ballot is timely as long as it is postmarked by Election Day. - 33.
 The Election Day Receipt Deadline, and the confusion it generates, contributes to Arizona voters' remarkable lack of confidence that their ballots are actually counted.
 Compared to voters in all 50 states, Arizona voters are the least likely to say that they are confident that their own vote was actually counted.
-And compared to voters in all 50 states, Arizona voters are the most likely to say they were "not too confident" or "not at all confident" that the votes of other people in their city or county were actually counted.
+And compared to voters in all 50 states, Arizona voters are the most likely to say they were "not too confident" or "not at all confident" that the votes of other people in their city or county were actually counted. - 34.
+The widespread belief that a ballot is timely as long as it is postmarked by Election Day is reasonable; it is consistent with the way mail-related deadlines are administered under the state law and across modern life.
+Postmarks are used to assess the timeliness of payments, applications, and other documents submitted to the government in other contexts: taxes and other state-mandated deadlines are determined according to postmarks, not the date-much less the time of day-the mailed item is actually received.

-&lt;sup>1 The Pima County Recorder's Office website, for example, currently recommends that voters mail their ballots by the Thursday before the election to ensure their ballots would be counted.
+1 The Pima County Recorder's Office website, for example, currently recommends that voters mail their ballots by the Thursday before the election to ensure their ballots would be counted.
 But just weeks ago, the same Pima County Recorder's Office issued a press release for the most recent election instructing voters to mail their ballots on or before the Wednesday before the election to ensure their ballots would be counted.